 There appear to be three major reconstructions for 'taro' in SE Asia and Oceania; two of these probably represent not only centres for domestication but also engines of language phylum expansion.
 If the Daic-Austronesian connection is accepted, the migrating Austronesians who reached Hainan island and the mainland of Guangzhou were already familiar with Alocasia macrorrhizos.
 Encountering domestic taro, presumably in the hands of Austroasiatic speakers, they re-assigned the existing term to domesticated Colocasia.
-Figure 1 represents the hypothetical centres of lexical nuclei and their expansion in prehistory.
+The map in Fig. 3 shows the hypothetical centres of lexical nuclei and their expansion in prehistory.

 The map also marks regions such as northeast India and the Philippines where there is a complex of apparently unrelated terms.
 In NE India, these names are likely to represent original terms for wild aroids, which have been locally transferred to taro.
-Many populations in this region seem to have been huntergatherers until recently and indeed some languages remain difficult to classify.
+Many populations in this region seem to have been hunter-gatherers until recently, and indeed some languages remain difficult to classify.

-The data tables are far from complete, and with more wide-ranging and in-depth lexicons, many of the sources of presently unidentified vernacular names might be discovered.
+The data tables are far from complete.
+More wide-ranging and in-depth lexicons are needed to discover the botanical equivalents of many recorded vernacular names.
 For example, the cultivated yams on the SE Asian mainland remain extremely poorly known, both botanically and lexically, yet there is clear evidence for semantic shifting between 'taro' and 'yam'.
 Further material on island SE Asia and in Sino-Tibetan languages might establish more clearly the routes of diffusion of the cultivated taros.
-However, the evidence presented here does point to an intriguing correlation between our present understanding of taro domestication processes and widespread lexemes.
+However, the evidence presented here does point to intriguing correlations between our present understanding of taro domestication and widespread lexemes.